ketatam/Exploring-Munchausen-Reinforcement-Learning/README.md

 term, respectively.

-* The directories `rl-baselines3-zoo` contains a copy of this [repository](https://github.com/DLR-RM/rl-baselines3-zoo), where we included the implementations of M-DQN so that we can easily train and test the M-DQN agent and also compare it to other classical agents.
+* The directories `rl-baselines3-zoo` contains a copy of this [repository](https://github.com/DLR-RM/rl-baselines3-zoo), where we included the implementations of M-DQN so that we can easily train and test the M-DQN agent on benchmark environments and also compare it to other classical agents.
 To do so, just follow the steps described in the original repository and insert `M-DQN` as the agent argument.